 Birmingham is one of the largest and highly populated cities located in the west midlands of England.
 The metropolitan city has a rich cultural heritage.
-The city is famous for its artworks, theatres, literature, media, music, galleries, cinema and many more.
-This city is one of the biggest attractions in England for tourists.
+The city is famous for its artworks, theatres, literature, media, music, galleries, cinema, etc. This city is one of the biggest attractions in England for tourists.

 1. Birmingham Museum And Art Gallery

-The Birmingham museum and art gallery are run by Birmingham Museums Trust.
-The largest museum is famous for its unique collection and artworks and is one of the best places to visit in Birmingham.
+The Birmingham Museum and Art Gallery is one of the largest museums and is famous for its unique collection and artworks.
+It is one of Birmingham’s best places to visit.

 Chamberlain Square, Birmingham, England, B3 3DH

-The Birmingham museum displays a huge world-class collection of paintings, sculptures, artworks, and archaeology of ancient Egypt, Rome, and Greece, along with modern-day science and technology.
-You will find more than 40 galleries displaying around 2000 fine arts.
+The Birmingham Museum displays a vast world-class collection of paintings, sculptures, artworks, and archaeology of ancient Egypt, Rome, and Greece, along with modern-day science and technology.
+You will find more than 40 galleries displaying around 27000 paintings.

 The museum hosts a wide range of shows.
-Don’t miss the regular annual events, family events, exhibitions, and festivals organised by them to enjoy the maximum.
+Don’t miss the regular annual events, family events, exhibitions, and festivals they organized to enjoy the maximum.

 2. National Sea Life Centre

-The National sea life centre is among the best places to visit in Birmingham and one of the most famous tourist attractions one could look for.
+The National Sea Life Centre is one of the most famous tourist attractions one could look for.
 This fantastic and fascinating underwater world has many attractions for you and your family if you love aquatic life.

-The centre displays more than 60 exhibits and around 2000 animals of marine life and freshwater animals.
+The center displays more than 60 exhibits and more than 2000 animals of marine life and freshwater animals.
 There is a massive million-water ocean tank with animals like blacktip reef sharks, green sea turtles, tropical reef fish, and many more.

-You can learn about the different breeding programs at the centre and exciting facts about sealife.
-Have a fantastic time at The National Sea Life Centre, especially with your children.
+You can learn about the different breeding programs at the center and exciting facts about sea life.
+Have a fantastic time at the National Sea Life Centre, especially with your children.
 The location is a little pricey, but it is worth seeing.

 3. Black Country Living Museum

 Black Country Living Museum is another site worth your visit.
-It is an open-air museum of rebuilt historical buildings spread in a vast area.
-The Black country living museum has played a vital role in the nation’s Industrial history by preserving the country’s industrial heritage and landscapes.
-It has also made our list of ‘best places to visit in Birmingham’.
+It is an open-air museum of rebuilt historical buildings spread over a vast area.

 Tipton Road, Dudley, England, DY1 4SQ

-They have more than 80,000 items in their collection, from sad irons to nails.
+They have over 80,000 items in their collection, from sad irons to nails.
 It includes historic buildings, sunbeam vehicles, and Newcomen engines.
-You can explore the reconstructed houses, shops, and industrial areas in the museum.
+You can explore the museum’s reconstructed houses, shops, and industrial areas.

-You can explore the reconstructed houses, shops, and industrial areas in the museum.
+You can explore the museum’s reconstructed houses, shops, and industrial areas.
 The museum also offers several educational packages related to various subjects of today’s significance.

 You will learn more about the UK during the Industrial Revolution and European history.
 Become a part of their guided visit and experience the inquiry learning that will help you explore more about the past of the Black Country.

-Tip: Well, Booking in advance would be better for you to avoid any kind of inconvenience.
+Tip: Well, Booking in advance would be better for you to avoid any inconvenience.

 4. Birmingham Wildlife Conservation Park

-The Birmingham Wildlife Conservation Park, a small zoo, is next on our list of the best places to visit in Birmingham.
+The Birmingham Wildlife Conservation Park, a small zoo, is next on our list of places to visit in Birmingham.

 Pershore Road, Birmingham, England, B5 7RL